Jim McCormick (author): Skydiving

 On April 18, 1995, McCormick landed a parachute at the North Pole, after exiting an Ilyushin Il-76 jet aircraft flown from Khatanga, Siiberia.

 On July 26, 1998, McCormick was a member of a team that set a world skydiving record above Skydive Chicago, in Ottawa, Illinois.
 The team built a formation of 246 skydivers that we held for 7.25 seconds.
-Article entitled "The Evolution of Sport Skydiving" by Martin Myrtle.
-Accessed January 11, 2010 His second skydiving world record was earned on December 12, 2002, as a member of the Arizona Airspeed Skydive Arizona World Record team that build a formation of 300 skydivers.
+His second skydiving world record was earned on December 12, 2002, as a member of the Arizona Airspeed Skydive Arizona World Record team that build a formation of 300 skydivers.

 On April 18, 2004, McCormick was a member of the Z-Team when it set a world record above Zephyrhills, Florida for the largest skydive consisting of two different formations.
 That record was 121.
 He was also a member of the American delegation to World Team 2006, the largest multi-national sports team ever assembled to pursue a common goal.
 On February 8, 2006, World Team skydivers representing thirty-five countries successfully established the current world record by creating the largest skydiving formation ever built in the skies above Udon Thani, Thailand.
-The record 2006 world record photographs, accessed January 12, 2010 was set when 400 World Team skydiving, exiting five C-130 Hercules military transports flying at 25,000 feet, linked together into a precisely designed formation in the colors and patterns of the Thai flag that existed for only 4.25 seconds.
+The record was set when 400 World Team skydiving, exiting five C-130 Hercules military transports flying at 25,000 feet, linked together into a precisely designed formation in the colors and patterns of the Thai flag that existed for only 4.25 seconds.

 In March 2007, Z-Team reconvened in Zephyrhills, Florida in an attempt to break their own world record established three years before.
 On March 31, they succeeded when 139 skydivers built two different formations on one jump.